Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Eigenmode Decomposition

 As described in Appendix~\ref{apx:A}, we must solve the radial problem numerically and the resulting eigenvectors are chosen to be orthonormal and complete in the discretized space.
 The eigenstates satisfy

 The eigenstates Eq.~\eqref{eq:tise} are constructed for the ground-state soliton background and are not eigenstates of the full time-dependent Hamiltonian in Eq.~\eqref{eq:sp} with its nontrivial external potential.
-Nevertheless, because they form a complete basis in the Hilbert space $L^2(\mathbb{R}^3,\mathbb{C})$, they can be used to expand the ULDM wave function at arbitrary times after it is perturbed by a black hole.
+Nevertheless, because they form a complete basis in the discretized finite-domain Hilbert space used in the simulations, they can be used to expand the ULDM wave function at even after it is perturbed by a black hole, up to the numerical truncation described in Appendix~\ref{apx:A}.
 We introduce an effective single-particle wave function

 since the eigenstates \eqref{eq:eigsta} are normalized in the single-particle sense, whereas the macroscopic field $\Psi$ carries a different normalization and statistical meaning.\footnote{The macroscopic wave function output by \textsc{PyUltraLight} includes a factor of $\sqrt{m}$, and is related to the field appearing in Eq.~\eqref{eq:sp} by $\Psi_{\rm PyUL}=\sqrt{m}\,\Psi$.
-In the ``code units'' $c=\hbar=G=m=1$ this distinction disappears. }
+In the ``code units'' $c=\hbar=G=m=1$ this distinction disappears. } We expand the macroscopic ULDM wave function